wormhole-foundation/xdapp-book/src/dapps/5_advantages.md

 Here are a few xDapp features that are making an impact across blockchain technologies:

-- **Expanded User Base** - Rather than being limited to the users of one blockchain, any user on any blockchain in the ecosystem can interact with an xDapp.
+- **Expanded User Base** - Rather than being limited to the users of one blockchain, any user on any blockchain in the ecosystem can interact with an xDapp with Wormhole work

 - **Unified Liquidity** - Liquidity fragmentation is a major problem in the current ecosystem.
 Unlike traditional tokens, xAssets can be pooled and moved anywhere.